davidknoppers/printf/README.md

 %, c (char), s (string), d and i (decimal), u (unsigned int), o (octal), x (lower hexadecimal), X (upper hexadecimal), and b (binary).

 The return value for the function is the total character count of the output.

+For this project, we were only allowed to use the following advanced functions:
+  -write
+  -malloc
+  -free
+  -va_start
+  -va_end
+  -va_copy
+  -va_arg